Xianyang Palace: Qin Dynasty

-After Qin Shi Huang unified the six states in 221 BC, he initiated cosmic-inspired city planning in Xianyang—building the “Zigong Palace” (紫宫) to correspond with the celestial Purple Palace, erecting bridges across the Wei River symbolising the Milky Way and Altair, and constructing the Xing Palace (信宫) as an earthly counterpart to the Northern Dipper.
-He also commissioned the Epang Palace (阿房宫) as a southern “morning palace,” signifying a full shift of political authority.
+After the unification of China in 221 BCE, Qin Shi Huang continued to expand the city complex of Xianyang.
+According to Shiji, Qin Shi Huang commissioned new structures and replicated architectural features from conquered states within the capital region.
+Later texts also described the palace follows a cosmic-inspired city planning: the “Zigong Palace” (紫宫) corresponds with the celestial Purple Palace, bridges across the Wei River symbolize the Milky Way and Altair, and the Xin Palace (信宫) as an earthly counterpart to the Northern Dipper.